 In Article VI: Standing Committees, the spacing between the descriptions of the various committees in Section 1 and then “Section 2: Appointment of Committee Members” was confusing.
-When the Board talked about this in the February 2017 Board meeting, some people seemed to think Section 2 applied only to the Advocacy and Outreach Committee because it followed that description so closely.
+When the Board talked about this in the February 2017 Board meeting, some people seemed to think Section 2 applied only to the Advocacy Committee because it followed that description so closely.
 Actually, Section 2 applies to all committees.
 Additional space was inserted between the end of the committee descriptions (Section 1) and the start of Section 2 to clarify this.

 The description of the Communications Coordinator was previously included in Article IV: Election and Functioning of Board of Directors.
 However, the Coordinator is not an elected member of the Board.
 To remedy that placement issue, the Coordinator position description was moved to below the Communications Committee description in Article VI: Standing Committees, Section 1.